 BFM members and attenders often share their original thoughts or research with Friends at the meeting.
 These can include articles, Adult Religious Education presentations and even messages and spoken ministry from the Meeting itself.
-We're endeavoring to collect some of them here.
+We've collected some of them here.
 If you have something you would like included on this list, please use the "Contact us" form, mentioning a submission to "Dispatches."

 I have been working for years on a book that traces the experiences of my father (Herbert Sussan) in the Army Air Corps when he took the only color film footage of the aftereffects of the atomic bombings in Japan during World War II.